anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.md

 Images are stored in registries.
 The images registry must contain only vetted images.
 The registry must remain a source of trust for images over time, images therefore must be continuously scanned to identify vulnerabilities and out-of-date versions as described previously.
 Access to the registry is an important security risk.
 It must be granted by a dedicated authorisation and through secure networks enforcing authentication, integrity and confidentiality.

-<a name="7.6.3"></a>
-### 7.6.3 Networking Security Zoning
+### Networking Security Zoning

 Network segmentation is important to ensure that applications can only communicate with the applications they are supposed to.
 To prevent a workload from impacting other workloads or hosts, it is a good practice to separate workload traffic and management traffic.
 This will prevent attacks by VMs or containers breaking into the management infrastructure.
 It is also best to separate the VLAN traffic into appropriate groups and disable all other VLANs that are not in use.
 Likewise, workloads of similar functionalities can be grouped into specific zones and their traffic isolated.
 Each zone can be protected using access control policies and a dedicated firewall based on the needed security level.

 Recommended practice to set network security policies following the principle of least privileged, only allowing approved protocol flows.
 For example, set 'default deny' inbound and add approved policies required for the functionality of the application running on the NFV Infrastructure.

-<a name="7.6.4"></a>
-### 7.6.4 Volume Encryption
+### Volume Encryption

 Virtual volume disks associated with workloads may contain sensitive data.
 Therefore, they need to be protected.
 Best practice is to secure the workload volumes by encrypting them and storing the cryptographic keys at safe locations.
 Encryption functions rely on a Cloud Infrastructure internal key management service.
 Be aware that the decision to encrypt the volumes might cause reduced performance, so the decision to encrypt needs to be dependent on the requirements of the given infrastructure.
 The TPM (Trusted Platform Module) module can also be used to securely store these keys.
 In addition, the hypervisor should be configured to securely erase the virtual volume disks in the event of application crashes or is intentionally destroyed to prevent it from unauthorized access.

 For sensitive data encryption, when data sovereignty is required, an external Hardware Security Module (HSM) should be integrated in order to protect the cryptographic keys.
 A HSM is a physical device which manages and stores secrets.
 Usage of a HSM strengthens the secrets security.
 For 5G services, GSMA FASG strongly recommends the implementation of a HSM to secure the storage of UICC (Universal Integrated Circuit Card) credentials.

-<a name="7.6.5"></a>
-### 7.6.5 Root of Trust for Measurements (RTM)
+### Root of Trust for Measurements (RTM)

 The sections that follow define mechanisms to ensure the integrity of the infrastructure pre-boot and post-boot (running).
 The following defines a set of terms used in those sections.

--  The hardware root of trust helps with the pre-boot and post-boot security issues.
+* The hardware root of trust helps with the pre-boot and post-boot security issues.

--  Unified Extensible Firmware Interface (UEFI) adheres to standards defined by an industry consortium.
+* Unified Extensible Firmware Interface (UEFI) adheres to standards defined by an industry consortium.
 Vendors (hardware, software) and solution providers collaborate to define common interfaces, protocols and  structures for computing  platforms.

--  Platform Configuration Register (PCR) is a memory location in the TPM used to store TPM Measurements (hash values generated by the SHA-1 standard hashing algorithm).
+* Platform Configuration Register (PCR) is a memory location in the TPM used to store TPM Measurements (hash values generated by the SHA-1 standard hashing algorithm).
 PCRs are cleared only on TPM reset.
 UEFI defines 24 PCRs of which the first 16, PCR 0 - PCR 15, are used to store measures created during the UEFI boot process.

--  Root of Trust for Measurement (RTM) is a computing engine capable of making integrity measurements.
+* Root of Trust for Measurement (RTM) is a computing engine capable of making integrity measurements.

--  Core Root of Trust for Measurements (CRTM) is a set of instructions executed when performing RTM.
+* Core Root of Trust for Measurements (CRTM) is a set of instructions executed when performing RTM.

--  Platform Attestation provides proof of validity of the platform’s integrity measurements.
+* Platform Attestation provides proof of validity of the platform’s integrity measurements.
 Please see Section [7.6.1 Remote Attestation/openCIT](#7.6.1).

 Values stored in a PCR cannot be reset (or forged) as they can only be extended.
 Whenever a measurement is sent to a TPM, the hash of the concatenation of the current value of the PCR and the new measurement is stored in the PCR.
 The PCR values are used to encrypt data.
 If the proper environment is not loaded which will result in different PCR values, the TPM will be unable to decrypt the data.

-<a name="7.6.5.1"></a>
-#### 7.6.5.1 Static Root of Trust for Measurement (SRTM)
+#### Static Root of Trust for Measurement (SRTM)

 Static RTM (SRTM) begins with measuring and verifying the integrity of the BIOS firmware.
 It then measures additional firmware modules, verifies their integrity, and adds each component’s measure to an SRTM value.
 The final value represents the expected state of boot path loads.
 SRTM stores results as one or more values stored in PCR storage.
 In SRTM, the CRTM resets PCRs 0 to 15 only at boot.